SAP-samples/cloud-extension-s4hana-business-process/mission/create-software-tests/create-ui-tests.md

     - **Compatibility with other frameworks and services** : Allows for seamless integration thus satisfying varied project requirements
     - **Protocol support** : Compatible with both the Webdriver and Devtools protocols which are supported by most modern browsers

 The WDIO test runner **'@wdio/cli'**, allows users to configure their testing environment in a straight-forward manner with the help of just a few commands.
-If you would like to try writing your own tests, [this would be the place to start](https://v7.webdriver.io/docs/gettingstarted/).
 This setup would do the following:
 - Creates a **wdio.conf.js** file which holds all of the necessary environment configuration details
-- Adds certain dependencies to your **package.json** file and installs them as well.
-A few of the main dependencies used for this mission are listed below:
+- Adds certain dependencies to your **package.json** file and installs them as well
-    - @wdio/mocha-framework : an adapter package allowing us to make use of the mocha framework
-    - @wdio/spec-reporter : generates reports in spec style
-    - wdio-chromedriver-service : to run tests on the chrome browser
-    - chromedriver : to create browser sessions
-    - wdio-ui5-service : allows the usage of wdi5, the ui5 plugin for Webdriver.IO
 - Adds a script to the package.json file to excute the scripts

 ### The wdi5 service